MEDIAN – The Bertelsmann Data Science Program

 - Learn from renowned data scientists and make valuable contributions to cutting-edge products and services

-If you would like to become part of MEDIAN, please apply online or send your application to Pamela Taylor.
+The application period for MEDIAN 2018 has ended.
 Do you have further questions regarding the program?
-Don’t hesitate to get in touch with her: email@example.com
+Don’t hesitate to get in touch with Pamela Taylor: firstname.lastname@example.org

 Disclosure requirements pursuant to Art.
 13 GDPR